scipy-conference/scipy_proceedings/papers/bryan_weber/bryan_weber.rst

 the EOC.
 Therefore, the EOC can be found either by searching for this maximum value or by calculating the first derivative of the pressure with respect to time and finding the zero crossing.
-As the signal is noisy, even after smoothing, the derivative will tend to increase the noise in the signal :cite:`Chapra2010` leading to difficulty in specifying the correct zero crossing.
+As the signal is noisy, even after smoothing, the derivative will tend to increase the noise in the signal [Chapra2010]_ leading to difficulty in specifying the correct zero crossing.
 On the other hand, finding the maximum of the pressure in the time prior to ignition is not straightforward either.
 In general, the pressure after ignition has occured will be higher than the pressure at the EOC and the width of the ignition peak is unknown.
 However, we can take advantage of the fact that there is some pressure drop after the EOC to eliminate the ignition from consideration.

-In the current version of UConnRCMPy :cite:`uconnrcmpy`, this is done by searching backwards in time from the maximum pressure in the pressure trace (typically, the global maximum pressure is after ignition has occured) until a minimum in the pressure is reached.
+In the current version of UConnRCMPy [Weber2016]_, this is done by searching backwards in time from the maximum pressure in the pressure trace (typically, the global maximum pressure is after ignition has occured) until a minimum in the pressure is reached.
 Since the precise time of the minimum is not important for this method, the search is done by comparing the pressure at a given